Summary

 About

-I moved to Sheffield Hallam in 1999 where I have had a number of roles, including Course Leader for the BSC Psychology, the Programme leader for the Applied Social Sciences where I had responsibility for the running of all the undergraduate courses in Psychology, Sociology, Social Policy and Criminology.
-After this I became the Academic Workplanner for Psychology and a Psychology Group Leader.
-I then became the Head of Academic Operations with responsibility for operations, resourcing and staffing in the Department.
+I moved to Sheffield Hallam University in 1999 where I joined the then School of Social Sciences and Law.
+I have had a number of roles, including Course Leader for the BSC Psychology, the Programme leader for the Applied Social Sciences.
+After this I became the Academic Work Planner for Psychology and a Psychology Group Leader.
+I then became the Head of Academic Operations within the Department of Psychology, Sociology and Politics before becoming the Head of Department.
+I was also the Academic Work Planning Lead for the University from 2016 until 2020.
+I retired from my role as Head of Department in December 2022 before taking up a part-time lectureship in psychology in March 2023.

 I am an active researcher with interests in cognitive and emotion, in particular cognitive biases associated with anxiety and depression; the use of interventions to promote healthy behaviours, e.g. mental simulations.
-I have developed a wide ranging expertise in research methodologies, including in the use of eye-tracking methods and psychometrics.
+I have also developed a wide-ranging expertise in research methodologies, including in the use of eye-tracking methods and psychometrics.

 Teaching